highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 }
 ```

+## What else DWS gives you

+`AssetAllocationBreakdown` is one of eight converters currently available on the Investment Details Connector.
+The rest follow the identical pattern - name the converter, read its tables:

+- **Asset Allocation Breakdown** - allocation across asset classes, with general, Canadian, and underlying-instrument views.
+- **Country and Regional Exposure Breakdown** - geographic exposure by region and country, for equity, fixed income, and revenue.
+- **Equity Sectors Breakdown** - sector exposure at super-sector, sector, and industry levels, in the `EqSuperSectors`, `EqSectors`, and `EqIndustries` tables.
+- **Fixed Income Sectors Breakdown** - fixed-income sector exposure across super, primary, and secondary sectors, plus per-region tables.
+- **Equity Style Box** - Morningstar's proprietary style box and stock grades, as both a current grid and a historical series.
+- **Equity Residual Risk and Return Sensitivity** - Alpha, Beta, and RSquare at daily and monthly granularity.
+- **Equity Aggregates Residual Risk and Return Sensitivity** - aggregate residual-risk statistics with their company counts.
+- **Prospectus Fees** - management, administration, and distribution fees, sales loads, and expense ratios.

 ## The other connector: Time Series

-Portfolio composition is one half of DWS.
+Investment details are one half of what the connectors cover.
 The other is the `TimeSeriesConnector`, which targets Morningstar's Time Series API and returns historical data for up to 25 securities in a single request.

 It follows the same three beats you just used - and, like the code above, it belongs inside an `async` function.
 Two things differ: instead of converters you pick data with a `category` and a `dataPoint`, and instead of one security you pass a list: